Eco-friendly hotels with a pool in Miami: top picks by verified sustainability credentials

 Why Miami's hotel sustainability record matters more than most cities

-Miami sits at sea level on a limestone shelf above the Biscayne Aquifer, the sole source of drinking water for roughly 2.4 million people in Miami-Dade County.
+Miami is at sea level on a limestone shelf above the Biscayne Aquifer, the sole source of drinking water for roughly 2.4 million people in Miami-Dade County.
 The city faces measurable saltwater intrusion into that aquifer, accelerated by rising sea levels, and the urban heat island effect raises local temperatures above surrounding areas.
 Hotels are among the largest commercial energy and water consumers in the city.

 A hotel that has documented a 23% reduction in carbon emissions intensity, or one that achieved LEED Gold by installing low-flow fixtures across 426 rooms, is making a quantifiable difference in that context.
 The hotels on this list were selected because their environmental actions are documented and specific, not because they use the word 'sustainable' in their marketing.